Relationship between fitness and heterogeneity in exponentially growing microbial populations: Results

-At a more refined level one can consider the average variance of fluxes in a pathway, defined according to biochemical nomenclature (Materials and Methods).
 A larger (resp. smaller) variance indicates that the pathway is globally less (resp. more) regulated, as its fluxes are allowed larger variability on average.
-Fig. \ref{tre}b highlights remarkable similarities between optimal distributions (left panel) and inferred ones (right panel).
-While most pathways including central ones (glycolysis, Entner-Doudoroff, pentose phosphate) appear to be tightly controlled in all conditions both in the optimal case and in empirical populations, respiration displays a significant variability in both cases.
-While significantly more controlled in the poorest environments, its variability undergoes strong modulations as the growth rate changes, both in optimal and inferred distributions.
-The major difference between the two cases can be seen in the fermentation pathway, which appears to be much more variable in empirical population than it is in the optimal case.
-Notice that both for the optimal distribution and for the inferred data the overall variability of fluxes within pathways appears to shrink significantly close to the acetate onset point (ca. 0.6/h), pointing to the occurrence of a major regulatory transition.
+Fig. \ref{tre} reports a comparison between optimal and inferred values for six key pathways.
+While glycolysis, Entner-Doudoroff, and pentose phosphate pathways appear to be tightly controlled in all conditions (both in optimal and inferred distributions), respiration and the TCA cycle display a significant (and remarkably similar) pattern of variability in both cases.
+Noticeably, their variability undergoes strong modulations as the growth rate changes.
+The major difference between the two cases is seen in the fermentation pathway, which appears to be much more variable in empirical population than it is at optimality.
+Finally, in both optimal and inferred distributions the overall variability of fluxes within pathways appears to decrease close to the acetate onset point (ca. 0.6/h), again pointing to the occurrence of a major regulatory transition.
+Detailed results for all pathways included in the network model are given in Supplementary Fig. S9.
+Taken together, changes in the variability of pathways (Fig. \ref{tre}) and in the regulation of different reactions (Supplementary Fig. S10) suggest that some of the known empirical facts regarding the use of cellular resources may result from the need to preserve a sufficiently large metabolic variability in any growth condition.

-We have furthermore studied the projections of $\mathbf{c}$ along the directions of individual degrees of freedom of the feasible space $\mathcal{F}$ (Supporting Text, Fig. S7).
-At slower dilution rates, glycolysis, the Entner-Doudoroff pathway and the glyoxylate shunt get more and more downregulated compared to the unbiased mean as the glucose level is limited, while fluxes through the pentose phosphate pathway, the TCA cycle and oxidative phosphorylation are mostly upregulated.
-This picture effectively retrieves known patterns of proteome allocation \cite{hui15}.
-The projection of $\mathbf{c}$ on the biomass flux appears to become relatively large at faster growth but behaves erratically at slower rates.
-Marginal flux distributions (see Supporting Text, Fig. S6) confirm this picture in greater detail.

-Taken together, changes in the variability of pathways (see Fig. \ref{tre}ab) and in the regulation of different reactions (Supporting Text, Fig. S7) reflect variations in the underlying regulation and proteome allocation patterns.
-The fact that experimentally known trade-offs emerge in both optimal distributions (with respect to the mean growth-rate) and in inferred (sub-optimal) distributions strongly suggests that empirical patterns in the use of cellular resources may result from the need for a population to carry a sufficiently large metabolic variability in any given growth condition.